tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * Understand and be able to implement the NLP workflow.

-* Demonstrate an ability to tokenize texts into sentences and words, including handling punctuations and non-alphabetic characters gracefully.
+* Demonstrate an ability to tokenize texts into sentences and words, including handling punctuation and non-alphabetic characters gracefully.

 * Implement lemmatization and stopwording with the understanding of pros and cons of various choices.